Ahket-net/docs/MD/Legal Framework.md

 In essence, the "Acknowledgment and Agreement" section is a critical component of legal documents, ensuring that all parties are aware of, and agree to, the terms and conditions they are committing to.

 ## DDS and CDDS

-The basic principal in CADET is the SAT as it represents an executed document.
-However, when the signer of the SAT decides to convert it to a DDS and CDDS, the signer is entrusting a Registry to 1) store the SIG part of the SAT in a private storage, and 2) authorizing the Registry to answer requests to verify the authenticity of the AC of the SAT.
-The process of creating the DDS (or CDDS) for the first time includes the following SAT:
+The basic principle in CADET is the SATT as it represents an executed document.
+However, when the signer of the SATT decides to convert it to a DDS and CDDS, the signer is entrusting a Registry to 1) store the SIG part of the SATT in a private storage, and 2) authorizing the Registry to answer requests to verify the authenticity of the ACL of the SATT.
+The process of creating the DDS (or CDDS) for the first time includes the following SATT:

 `\ I, [IDS], hereby grant authorization to Registry [RegistryID] to validate and authenticate the attested claim linked with the Delegated Digital Signature [DDS.ID] on [date]. \ IDS [SIG]/`

-Whenever the signer would like to disable the authenticaion, it will use the following SAT:
+Whenever the signer would like to disable the authentication, it will use the following SATT:

 `\ I, [IDS], hereby revoke and nullify any previous authorization to Registry [RegistryID] to validate and authenticate the attested claim linked with the Delegated Digital Signature [DDS.ID] on [date], irrespective of any prior authorizations granted, revoked, or otherwise altered.
 This authorization supersedes and renders null any previous directives to the contrary. \ IDS [SIG]/`

-The signer can reauthorize again using the following SAT:
+The signer can reauthorize again using the following SATT:

 `\ I, [IDS], hereby grant authorization to Registry [RegistryID] to validate and authenticate the attested claim linked with the Delegated Digital Signature [DDS.ID] on [date], irrespective of any prior authorizations granted, revoked, or otherwise altered.
 This authorization supersedes and renders null any previous directives to the contrary. \ IDS [SIG]/`

 The same if the authorization is to be conditional in case of CDDS:

 `\ I, [IDS], hereby grant authorization to Registry [RegistryID] to validate and authenticate the attested claim linked with the Delegated Digital Signature [DDS.ID] on [date], contingent upon the fulfillment of the stipulated condition [VF$], irrespective of any prior authorizations granted, revoked, or otherwise altered.
 This authorization supersedes and renders null any previous directives to the contrary. \ IDS [SIG]/`